-One overarching thing acupuncture can do is to lessen the stress, anxiety and/or depression that often comes after a diagnosis and the subsequent treatments.
+One overarching effect from acupuncture is lessening some of the stress, anxiety and/or depression that often comes after a diagnosis and through the subsequent treatments.

-Also, it will blunt some of the side effects such as nausea, fatigue, dry mouth, aches and pains, constipation, hot flashes and insomnia (to name a few) that generally accompany chemotherapy and radiation.
+Also, it blunts some of the side effects of chemotherapy and radiation such as nausea, fatigue, dry mouth, aches and pains, constipation, hot flashes and insomnia.
+It also reverses the peripheral neuropathy that is the side effects of certain treatments.

-Acupuncture is also used pre- and post-surgery to promote circulation and get the immune system into high gear.
-Post-surgery it speeds recovery, reduces pain, and reduces local swelling.
+Typically, acupuncture is used pre- and post-surgery.
+Pre-surgically it helps to promote circulation and get the immune system into high gear.
+Post-surgically it speeds recovery, reduces pain, and reduces local swelling.
 This, in turn, can lessen the need for medications that often come with their own side effects.

 Cancer treatment has evolved at an accelerated pace in the past decade, with new methods of identification and targeting tumors and cells.
 Once someone gets a diagnosis they usually go through a combination of treatments.
 Treating people through the arc of recovery is a great use of acupuncture, so take advantage of it if you can.